timmendenhall/game-of-life/README.md

 `r` - Starts a new seed.
 If you run the executable from a terminal, you will see your new seed.

+`f` - Starts the same seed over.

+`w` - Speeds up the simulation.

+`s` - Slows down the simulation.

-`space` - Pause / resume simulation
+`space` - Pause / resume simulation.

 ## Install dependencies